geldata/gel-docker/README.md

 This image is intended for use in production, or as part of a development setup that involves multiple containers orchestrated by Docker Compose or a similar tool.
-Otherwise, we recommend using the [`edgedb CLI`](https://docs.geldata.com/learn/cli) to install Gel and manage local instances.
+Otherwise, we recommend using the [`Gel CLI`](https://docs.geldata.com/learn/cli) to install Gel and manage local instances.

 ## What is Gel?